 Anti-cancer health benefits of turmeric

 Turmeric has been used in herbal medicine to prevent and treat cancer.
-It is thought to help in the removal of cell accumalation and tumors.
+It is thought to help in the removal of cell accumulation and tumors.
 Animal studies involving rats and mice, as well as in vitro studies utilizing human cell lines, have shown curcumin’s ability to inhibit carcinogenesis at three stages: tumor promotion, angiogenesis, and tumor growth.
 In two studies of colon and prostate cancer, curcumin inhibited cell proliferation and tumor growth.

 Turmeric health benefits for cardiovascular diseases

 Turmeric is said to help reduce both cholesterol and triglyceride levels.
-It removes excessive lipids from the blood and reduces aggregation of platelets.
+It removes excessive lipids from the blood and reduces the aggregation of platelets.
 Turmeric extract’s effect on cholesterol levels may be due to decreased cholesterol uptake in the intestines and increased conversion of cholesterol to bile acids in the liver.

 A powerful antioxidant

-Curcumin is a also known as a powerful antioxidant.
+Curcumin is also known as a powerful antioxidant.
 Antioxidants help to protect the body from free radicals.
 The curcumin component of turmeric exhibits strong antioxidant activity, comparable to vitamins like C and E. One animal study showed that incubation (18 hours) with curcumin resulted in enhanced cellular resistance to oxidative damage.
 Turmeric’s hepatoprotective effect (ability to prevent damage to the liver) is mainly a result of its antioxidant properties, as well as its ability to decrease the formation of proinflammatory cytokines.
 In another study on rats, with induced liver injury, curcumin administration significantly decreased the liver injury in test animals.